 Prenuptial agreements are complex documents that can serve as an exceptionally detailed document that allows both parties to enter a marriage with full financial disclosure, so there are no surprises going forward.
 You do not have to consider a prenuptial agreement as a divorce plan, as most have long considered them to be.

-Instead, allow our Los Angeles County family law attorney at the Land Legal Group to explain how a prenuptial agreement can strengthen your marriage, your business efforts, and each other’s trust in both by calling 310-552-3500 to discuss your unique circumstances during a free consultation today.
+Instead, allow our Los Angeles County family law attorney at the Land Legal Group to explain how a prenuptial agreement can strengthen your marriage, your business efforts, and each other’s trust in both by calling 310-552-3500 to discuss your unique circumstances during a consultation today.